balabit/syslog-ng-gitbook/chapters/chapter_5/section_1.md

 # Getting started with implementing Python destinations

-Python is a popular easy-to-use, high-level language which makes writing code fun and easy.
-Syslog-ng supports writing destinations in python, allowing you to easily extend the capabilities of syslog-ng for your own needs.
-In this section, you will learn how to create a python destination for syslog-ng which takes messages and logs them to a file.
-This tutorial assumes a basic understanding of python.
+Python is a popular, easy-to-use, high-level language that makes writing code fun and easy.
+The syslog-ng application supports writing destinations in Python, allowing you to easily extend the capabilities of syslog-ng for your own needs.
+In this section, you will learn how to create a Python destination for syslog-ng, which takes messages and logs them to a file.
+This tutorial assumes a basic understanding of Python.

-###The syslog-ng config file
+###The syslog-ng configuration file

-To create a python destination, you will need to specify the destination in your syslog-ng configuration file.
+To create a Python destination, you will need to specify the destination in your syslog-ng configuration file.

-Here is an example of a python destination in the config file:
+The following example demonstrates a Python destination in the configuration file:

 ```c
 destination python_to_file {